kavigupta/spp/README.md

 ```

 And everything should just work.
 If you are, for example, using a service like `jekyll` or something that gives a live preview, this should work the same way, except that the files in `{src}` would have been replaced by postprocessed equivalents that would be write-protected.
 In this case, you can use `spp --update --src {src}` to update your current folder.
 You can even run an automatic update process every 5 seconds, `update` should simply be a fairly fast noop if none of the files have been modified since the last update.

-## Command Line Interface

-`spp` is actually two programs, `spp` and `spp --clean`.

-In both cases, you provide a path to the directory to process as `spp --src path/to/dir`.

-Additional options

- - you can provide a string to be used as a requirement for a start-of-directive-statement, much like CPP uses `#`.
-This can be useful, e.g., if you are working in a syntax highlighting environment and want to use a comment character from your language to be the directive start.
-Do so by adding the option `--directive-start "start of line"`
- - you can tell `spp` to be permissive of parse errors and not automatically run `--clean` if an error occurs.
-Do so by adding the option `--no-clean-on-errors`